 Get out those yucky, smelly mattress urine stains with a mixture of baking soda, peroxide, and dish soap.
 I can’t believe how amazing this hack works!

 12. Wanna Have The Whitest Pillows?

 Wash and whiten your pillows in your washing machine – it’s super easy!

-Here’s the trick: add dishwashing detergent in addition to your laundry detergent, bleach, and washing soda.
+The easiest stain removal trick for the whitest pillows is simply to add dishwashing detergent in addition to your laundry detergent, bleach, cold water, and washing soda.

-Keep those t-shirts look practically new by getting rid of unsightly armpit stains with hydrogen peroxide and Dawn.
-Oh I wish I had known that years ago!
+There’s nothing that cramps your style like those pretty tees with stained armpits.
+Keep those t-shirts looking practically new by getting rid of unsightly armpit stains with hydrogen peroxide and Dawn.
+Don’t you wish you’d known this years ago?

 If your shower curtain liner looks gross, don’t bother cleaning it by hand!
 Toss it in the washing machine with a cup of vinegar and a couple of towels.
-Wash it on a hot, gentle cycle, and then hang it to dry.
+Wash it on a somehow hot water, gentle cycle, and then hang it to dry.
 Just do NOT put it in the dryer.